 A key role of an ad hoc committee in distressed and deteriorating businesses is the provision of new money as part of the post-restructuring capital structure.
 In fact, this is a critical role in most restructurings, and the existence of a functioning committee should make negotiations more efficient.
-Given their access to additional information, prior engagement with the debtor and existing investment, ad hoc committees are among the most likely providers of new money financing, particularly given members of ad hoc committees will generally comprise large financial institutions with significant amounts of capital available to deploy.
+Given their access to additional information, prior engagement with the debtor and existing investment, ad hoc committees are among the most likely providers of new money financing, particularly given that members of ad hoc committees will generally comprise large financial institutions with significant amounts of capital available to deploy.

 Even if the members of the ad hoc committee do not end up providing the new money financing as part of a restructuring, their consent will almost certainly be needed to permit the debtor to incur the required financing with a third party.
 The terms of any new financing will form a critical plank of any restructuring.
 Therefore, the ad hoc committee, even if not providing that financing, will have significant input into the parameters of the new money.
+The 'art of the possible' for new money terms will be influenced not only by the market participants but also by the restructuring process being pursued; in particular, new money terms will be subject to court scrutiny if the debtor proposes a scheme of arrangement or restructuring plan (especially if not all financial creditors are invited to participate in the new financing).